-Animals have to be one of the most fabulous art activities for children!
+Learning how to draw animals is one of the most fabulous art activities for children!

 Learning how to draw is one of those wonderful activities which all children are born to love!